uclaacm/la-hacks-19-react-workshop/README.md

 However, __JSX is not JavaScript__.
 You cannot execute or write JSX in your browser.
 It is only allowed in React.
 When we ran the package create-react-app, we automatically set up everything that will convert JSX into the HTML, CSS, and JavaScript that the browser will understand.

 `App` is a complex React component containing multiple simple HTML tags.
 Notice that `App` is a class.
-Like any other class we've seen, it has some properties and methods.
+It extends `Component` which is defined in React.
+Like any other class we've seen, `App` has some properties and methods.
+One method that each React component must have is `render`. `render` returns a single React element.
+If you want to use multiple lines, you must wrap the element in parentheses.

 One of the main concepts of React is to introduce reuseable components into front-end.
 There is another way to define a component with some differences from class-components, but we'll just use class-componenets for this workshop.
 Read more [here](https://medium.com/@Zwenza/functional-vs-class-components-in-react-231e3fbd7108) if interested.